Introduction: My First Café Review in Seoul

 Latte Review: Was It Worth It?

-The latte was served in a paper cup, which started to feel a bit soggy after a while, but the drink itself was well-balanced—not too bitter, with a smooth ratio of milk to coffee.
-A reliable, comforting choice for any latte lover.
+The latte was served in a paper cup, which started to feel a bit soggy after a while.
+The latte was not too bitter and had a nice ratio of milk to coffee.

 Atmosphere at Café COMMA: A Book Café in Seoul